The Most Common Truck Accident Injuries

 - How do you obtain fair compensation?

-In Texas, we have laws that provide you with mechanisms to seek compensation from the trucking company responsible for your injuries.
-A settlement from a truck accident case is not guaranteed, and you are not entitled to a single dime in compensation for being involved in a truck accident under Texas law.
+In Texas, the civil justice system provides you with avenues to seek compensation from the trucking company responsible for your injuries.
+A settlement from a truck accident case is not guaranteed, and you are not entitled to a single dime in compensation simply for being involved in a truck accident under Texas law.
 But the laws of the state of Texas do grant you the right to seek compensation.

-Trucking accidents result in a wide array of injuries, from “lesser” damage like broken bones and mild back problems, all the way to complete paralysis.
-Further, you might have injuries you’re not even currently aware of—in the days, weeks, and even months following an incident, it’s quite common for physical damage to only then become fully apparent.
-Regardless of the extent you believe you’ve been hurt, you need to seek out the best medical attention you can find, and then follow up if/when problems get worse.
+Trucking accidents can often result in a wide array of physical harms, from "lesser" injuries like broken bones and mild back problems, all the way to complete paralysis.
+Further, you might have injuries you're not even currently aware of---it's quite common for the full extent of physical damage to only become apparent days, weeks, or even months after a crash.
+Regardless of the extent you believe you've been hurt, you need to seek out the best medical attention you can find, and then follow up if and when problems get worse.

-The type of injury sustained will be a central factor in developing the legal strategy for litigating your case.
-For example, if you or a loved one has been paralyzed, then you not only need to seek compensation for lost wages and lost earning capacity (the money and benefits that would have been earned in the future), but also for the debilitating costs associated with future medical expenses including wheelchairs, long-term care nurses, and endless physical therapy sessions.
+The type of injury sustained will be central to the legal strategy for litigating your case.
+For example, if you or a loved one has been paralyzed, then you not only need to seek compensation for lost wages and lost earning capacity (the money and benefits that would have been earned in the future), but also for the debilitating costs associated with future medical expenses, including wheelchairs, long-term care nurses, and extensive physical therapy sessions.

 Another common type of bodily harm sustained in a trucking accident is a spinal injury.
-For strategic reasons, the defendant will attempt to argue at some point in the litigation process that your spinal injury was a “preexisting condition.”
-This defense tactic insinuates that your spinal injury existed before the accident and your settlement should be apportioned to reflect that the defendant only made the injury slightly worse instead of creating the problem.
-Fair or not, you have to prove that your injury was the product of the defendant’s actions.
-Grossman Law Offices’s attorneys have met and exceeded the burden of proof for many cases just like yours.
-Let us bridge the gap between your injury and the trucking company’s conduct so the jury can render a verdict in your favor.
+Because these can be very expensive and require long-term treatment, the trucking company's attorneys will likely attempt to argue at some point in the litigation process that your spinal injury was a "preexisting condition."
+This defense tactic insinuates that your spinal injury existed before the accident and your settlement should be reduced to reflect that the defendant only made the injury slightly worse instead of creating the problem.

 Why you should consider hiring an experienced truck accident attorney

-A trucking policy claim is vastly different from one stemming from a car accident; trucks are required to, at a minimum, carry $1 million in liability coverage.
-Truck policies are large because the damage that trucks can do – and the injuries they can inflict – are typically much more severe than are associated with the average automobile accident.
+A trucking policy claim is vastly different from one stemming from a car accident.
+Commercial trucks are required to, at a minimum, carry $1 million in liability coverage.
+Truck policies required to be so large because the damage that trucks can do - and the injuries they can inflict - are typically much more severe than those associated with the average automobile accident.

-But because the amount of money at stake will be so large, the trucking company’s insurance provider will assign one of its most experienced adjusters to your case.
-This adjuster will be focused on denying your claim.
-The trucking policy insurance adjuster assigned to your claim will employ aggressive – many would say “underhanded” – tactics in an effort to achieve his or her objective.
+But because the amount of money at stake is so massive, the trucking company's insurance provider is likely to assign one of its most experienced adjusters to your case.
+This adjuster will focus all of their skills on fighting your claim.
+The trucking policy insurance adjuster assigned to your claim will employ aggressive - many would say "underhanded" - tactics in an effort to achieve his or her objective.
 These people are employed to do one thing: get you on record, ask a million questions until they get the answer they want, and then pay you a few pennies on the dollar of what your claim is worth.

 You know that you deserve restitution for your suffering.
-But what would you consider “fair” restitution?
-If you do not have an immediate answer to that question, therein lies another reason why you need the help of an attorney with a great deal of experience in litigating Texas truck accident cases, and winning them as well.
+But what would you consider "fair" restitution?
+If you do not have an immediate answer to that question, that's just one more reason you need the help of an attorney with a great deal of experience in litigating Texas truck accident cases, and winning them as well.

-There are “tangible” damages, such as present medical expenses and lost wages.
-There are also “subjective” damages that allow compensation for less-visible injuries such as pain and suffering, disfigurement, and mental and emotional trauma.
+There are tangible (economic) damages, such as present medical expenses and lost wages.
+There are also subjective (non-economic) damages that allow compensation for less-visible injuries such as pain and suffering, disfigurement, and mental and emotional trauma.
 Perhaps surprisingly, the tangible and subjective damages are equally difficult to prove.
-At every step of your case, your attorney will confront the defendants’ efforts to minimize every claim you make.
-For example, even for your hard-and-fast medical damages, the defendants’ highly-paid attorneys will argue that they were preexisting or that the doctor performed wildly-excessive amounts of treatment on you.
+At every step of your case, your attorney will confront the defendants' efforts to minimize every claim you make.
+For example, even for your hard-and-fast medical damages, the defendants' highly-paid attorneys will argue that your injuries were preexisting, or that the doctor performed wildly excessive amounts of treatment on you.

-The bottom line to all this is that you need an attorney who’s been down this road literally hundreds of times.
-At Grossman Law Offices, we have helped thousands of clients obtain fair compensation over the past 25 years.
+The bottom line in all this is that your best chance of success in a commercial vehicle injury claim is retaining an attorney who's been down this road literally hundreds of times.
+At Grossman Law Offices, we have helped thousands of clients obtain fair compensation from trucking companies over the past 25 years.
 If you would like more information, call us at (855) 326-0000 (toll free) for a confidential and free consultation.